erinwalden/bookmarked/pages/subjects.md

 cloud-fields: site.data.theme.subjects-fields
 ---

-## Browse Subjects
+## Browse Bookstore Specializations

-Use this word cloud visualization to browse terms and subjects.
+Specializations were determined by looking at the text on the bookmarks and referencing bookstore websites and social media accounts.
+When relevant, I have included genres that a bookstore specializes in along with whether or not they sell new books, used books, or both.
 Word size is determined by frequency and all words link to a corresponding collection search.